-The Institution's net position is classified as follows:
+The College's net position is classified as follows:

-Net Investment in Capital Assets: This represents the Institution’s total investment in capital assets, net of accumulated amortization/depreciation and reduced by outstanding debt obligations related to those capital assets.
-Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction or improvement of capital assets or related debt are included in Net Investment in Capital Assets.
-If there are significant unspent related debt proceeds or deferred inflows of resources at the end of the reporting period, the portion of the debt or deferred inflows of resources attributable to the unspent amount are not included in Net Investment in Capital Assets.
+Net Investment in Capital Assets: This represents the College’s total investment in capital assets, net of outstanding debt obligations related to those capital assets.
+To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included as a component of the net investment in capital assets.
+The term “debt obligations” as used in this definition does not include debt of the GSFIC as discussed previously in Note 1 – Capital Assets section.

-Restricted: expendable: Includes resources in which the Institution is legally or contractually obligated to spend resources in accordance with restrictions by external third parties.
+Restricted expendable: Includes resources in which the College is legally or contractually obligated to spend resources in accordance with restrictions by external third parties.

 Unrestricted: Unrestricted represents resources derived from student tuition and fees, state appropriations, and sales and services of educational departments.
-These resources are used for transactions relating to the educational and general operations of the Institution, and may be used at the discretion of the Institution to meet current expenses for those purposes, except for unexpended state appropriations (surplus) in the amount of $0.00.
+These resources are used for transactions relating to the educational and general operations of the College, and may be used at the discretion of the College to meet current expenses for those purposes, except for unexpended state appropriations (surplus) in the amount of $xxxxxxxx.
 Unexpended state appropriations must be refunded to the Office of the State Treasurer.

+When an expense is incurred that can be paid using either restricted or unrestricted resources, the College’s policy is to first apply the expense towards unrestricted resources, and then towards restricted resources.

 SCHOLARSHIP ALLOWANCES

-Scholarship allowances are the differences between the stated charge for goods and services provided by the Institution, and the amount that is paid by students and/or third parties making payments on the students’ behalf.
-Certain governmental grants, such as Pell grants, and other Federal, state or non-governmental programs are recorded as either operating or non-operating revenues in the Institution’s financial statements.
-To the extent that revenues from such programs are used to satisfy tuition and fees and other student charges, the Institution has recorded contra revenue for scholarship allowances.
-Sponsored and Unsponsored Scholarship Allowances totaled $4,022,717.19 for the year ending June 30, 2019.
+Scholarship allowances are the differences between the stated charge for goods and services provided by the College, and the amount that is paid by students and/or third parties making payments on the students’ behalf.
+Certain governmental grants, such as Pell grants, and other Federal, state or non-governmental programs are recorded as either operating or non-operating revenues in the College’s financial statements.
+To the extent that revenues from such programs are used to satisfy tuition and fees and other student charges, the College has recorded contra revenue for scholarship allowances.

+RESTATEMENT OF PRIOR YEAR NET POSITION

+The College made prior period adjustments due to the early adoption of GASB Statement No. 84, Fiduciary Activities, which requires the restatement of the June 30, 2019 business-type activities, cash and cash equivalents, and fiduciary fund net position.
+The result is an increase in fiduciary net position at July 1, 2019 of $2,095,243.52 reported on the Combining Statement of Changes in Fiduciary Net Position and an increase in cash and cash equivalents at July 1, 2019 of $11,975,486.12 reported on the Combining Statement of Cash Flows.
+This change is in accordance with generally accepted accounting principles.

-NOTE 2: DEPOSITS
+NOTE 2: DEPOSITS AND INVESTMENTS

-Reconciliation of cash and cash equivalents balances to carrying value of deposits:
+Reconciliation of cash and cash equivalents and investments to carrying value of deposits: